SethMMorton/natsort/README.rst

  - recursively descend into lists of lists
  - sort file paths correctly
  - allow custom sorting keys
- - allow exposed a natsort_key generator to pass to list.sort
+ - exposes a natsort_key generator to pass to list.sort

 Please see the package documentation for more details, including additional examples and recipes.